tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 ---

-### 4. Student Do: Describing America (15 min)
+### 4. Student Do: Describing America (20 min)

-In this activity, students will use the inaugural address corpus from NLTK and spaCy's parsing and tagging modules to analyze the words that presidents have used to describe America.
+In this activity, students will use the inaugural address corpus from NLTK and spaCy's parsing and POS-tagging modules to analyze the words that U.S. Presidents have delivered in their inaugural addresses.

 **Instructions:**